microsoft/vcpkg-tool/README.md

 Parts of vcpkg powered by "ce" are currently in 'preview' -- there will most certainly be changes between now and when the tool is 'released' based on feedback.

-You can use it, but be forewarned that we may change formats, commands, etc.
+You can use it but be forewarned that we may change formats, commands, etc.

 Think of it as a manifest-driven desired state configuration for C/C++ projects.